-Sprinter is a substantial step forward from the self-titled debut, both commercially and artistically.
+Recorded in England with producer Rob Ellis, Sprinter was a substantial step forward, both commercially and artistically.
 Scott fully embraces the 1990s comparisons (especially P.J.
 Harvey) and backed her singing with a full band in the studio for the first time.
 She is exceptionally effective as a storyteller, contemplating her own childhood and its regrets with unflinching directness.
-The excess of religion and the harm it can inflict on children are the subjects of the title track, where Scott’s voice is processed, multi-tracked hypnotically on the chorus. (“There’s freedom to, and freedom from / Freedom to run, from everyone / While what I did, is what is done / The Baptist in me chose to run.”)
+The excess of religion and the harm it can inflict on children are the subjects of the title track, where Scott’s voice is processed, multi-tracked hypnotically on the chorus. (“There’s freedom to, and freedom from / Freedom to run, from everyone / While what I did is what is done / The Baptist in me chose to run.”)

-Torres is at its best when Scott balances her firm sense of emotional control with the sense of chaos encroaching from all sides.
-“A Proper Polish Welcome” is a lovely folk song, with shivering guitar from Portishead’s Adrian Utley, that underlies its frigidity and sense of dread like an American Gothic version of Fairport Convention’s essays on the Anglo-Scots Child Ballads.
+Torres is at its best when Scott balances her firm emotional control with the chaos encroaching from all sides.
+With shivering guitar from Portishead’s Adrian Utley, “A Proper Polish Welcome” is a lovely folk song that underlies its frigidity and sense of dread like an American Gothic version of Fairport Convention.
 “New Skin” and “Strange Hellos” employ carnal and religious themes — skin, rebirth, physical and mental decay, the Christian wedding liturgy.
-With backing vocals from Sharon Van Etten and soaring guitars from the War on Drugs, “New Skin” captures Scott both at her most intimate and her most stormy.
+With Sharon Van Etten’s backing vocals and soaring guitars by the War on Drugs, “New Skin” captures Scott at her most intimate and her most stormy.
 “I’m a tired woman / In January I will just be 23 / In Kansas City I was undressed and bested.”
 Is it a forced marriage or merely an unhappy one?
 Scott excels at depicting personal pain, chewing it over in contemplation and spitting it back out.
 Despite the trauma implied in many of the songs, there is great beauty as well; Torres walks a fine line between delicacy and ugliness.